 This shift of identity is the second reason why we see a mindfulness practice as essential.

 Hopefully we’ve provided some incentive to explore the value of mindfulness in your professional and personal life.
+Other organizations have also compiled research benefits of mindfulness practice.
 Please contact us with any thoughts or questions.